What Can I Do with a Degree in Health and Exercise Science?

 Degree programs in health and exercise science are designed to provide you with a basic understanding of how the human body works.
 The curricula of such programs may include methods of treating and preventing injuries and techniques for keeping the body functioning efficiently.
 The process of completing a health and exercise science degree program could prepare you for a number of career opportunities.
 Three common career paths are personal trainer, athletic trainer and sports coach.

 A bachelor's degree is usually sufficient education for becoming a personal trainer.
 You will monitor your clients as they adhere to your comprehensive exercise plans and achieve their fitness goals.
 Certification is usually required for most personal training positions.
-Common certifications include the Certified Personal Trainer (CPT) or Certified Strength and Conditioning Specialist (CSCS) credentials, which are available through the National Strength and Conditioning Association.
+Common certifications include the Certified Personal Trainer (CPT), which is available through the National Strength and Conditioning Association (NSCA).

 A bachelor's degree is usually the minimum requirement for a coaching position in high school and college sports.
 Coaches in other sports settings are often hired based upon their experience.
 You will need to have thorough knowledge of the sport you are planning to coach.
 You will be responsible for passing along your knowledge of the sport, motivating your athletes and running effective practices in order to help players improve their skills.
 If you wish to gain coaching certification, you may be required to be certified in CPR (cardiopulmonary resuscitation).